bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive website uses percentage as units an even though it's adaptive the layouts are still hard coded at each media query.
+It's fast and accomodates various devices.
+Responsive website combines the features of the fixed, fluid and adaptive layouts.
+Media queries are still used to constrain rseponsive units so that when the viewport shrinks it's still a good experience and the functions work all across the different devices.

 2. Describe what it means to be mobile first vs desktop first.

+When we code mobile first we are coding the queries with a min-width and scales it up when its desktop we use the max-width and go down from there.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+The default size, if it was at 100%, would be 16%.
+With the 62.5% we set it to 10px = 1rem, it's easier to set it on the html,

 4. How would you describe preprocessing to someone new to CSS?

+It works like a translator.
+We are writting in LESS and the compiler translates that to CSS.
+Preprocessing gives us more tools to work.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I love nesting elements.
+The parametric mixins usually give me more trouble.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.